undefinedDiscordBot/undefined/readme.md

 ## Undefined

-A discord bot with tons of general use features.
+A work in progress discord bot.